memgraph/docs/products/memgraph/v0.50.0/how_to_guides/explain-profile.md

 Because a plan represents a pipeline, the logical operators are iteratively executed as data passes from one logical operator to the other.
-Every logical operator *pulls* data from the logical operator(s) preceeding it, processes it and passes it onto the logical operator next in the pipeline for further processing.
+Every logical operator *pulls* data from the logical operator(s) preceding it, processes it and passes it onto the logical operator next in the pipeline for further processing.